factset/analyticsapi-engines-java-sdk/Engines/README.md

         Basic.setPassword("YOUR PASSWORD");

         AccountsApi apiInstance = new AccountsApi(defaultClient);
-        String path = "path_example"; // String | The directory to get the accounts and sub-directories in try {
+        String path = "\"\""; // String | The directory to get the accounts and sub-directories in try {
             AccountDirectories result = apiInstance.getAccounts(path);
             System.out.println(result);